davidosomething/dotfiles/README.md

 ```

 After symlinking, `~/.dotfiles/bootstrap/cleanup` can detect and move
-pre-existing dotfiles that might conflict with these.
+pre-existing dotfiles that conflict with these.

 ### Using a different repository path